| | | | |

-Is it magic or is it science?
-Either way this toothpick star STEM activity is sure to impress!
+Is it magic, or is it science?
+Either way, this toothpick star STEM activity is sure to impress!
 Make a star out of broken toothpicks by only adding water.
-Learn about capillary action with a totally do-able science activity for home or in the classroom.
+Learn about capillary action with a quick science activity.
 It could even be your next toothpick party trick!

 Pin